 People with sensitive skin should be careful while using baking soda.
 Always do a patch test before applying anything to your face.

 Mint has a cooling and calming effect on your skin.
 It’s an anti-pruritic and anti-inflammatory solution to reduces pimples.
-The vitamin A present in mint leaves help to reduce excessive oil production that results in pimples.
+The vitamin A present in

 Just crush mint leaves and add a little water to form a paste.
 Leave the paste on your face for a good 15 minutes, and wash it off with cold water.